Pre-requisites, Textbook, Course Objectives and outcomes

 Course objectives

-To understand the formal languages and grammars: regular, context-free, and context-sensitive, and unrestricted.
+understand the formal languages and grammars: regular, context-free, and context-sensitive, and unrestricted.

-To understand the relation between languages, grammars, and machines.
+understand the relation between languages, grammars, and machines.

-To understand the difficulty level of problems when solved on these machines.
+understand the difficulty level of problems when solved on these machines.

-To understand the concept of algorithm, and compare the complexity of problems.
+understand the concept of algorithm, and compare the complexity of problems.

 Course Outcomes

-Once the student has undergone the course of Theory of Computation, and met the requirements of assignments, midterm and end-term examination, she/he will be able to:
+On having undergone the course of Theory of Computation, and met the requirements of assignments, midterm and end-term examination, she/he will be able to:

--> design Finite Automata machines for given problems;
+design Finite Automata machines for given problems;

--> analyze a given Finite Automata machine and find out its Language;
+analyze a given Finite Automata machine and find out its language;

--> generate the strings/sentences of a given context-free languages;
+generate strings/sentences of a given context-free languages;

--> design Turing machines for given any computational problem.
+design Turing Machines for given any computational problem.

 Deployment of the course

-Module 1: Finite Automata & Regular Languages
+Deployment of the course: CS222Module 1: Finite Automata & Regular Languages

 The FA is simplest machine/model of computation, that recognize regular languages -- language of tokens.